bubble2k16/emus3ds/readme.md

 ## Credits

-1. Bubble2k16 for making this in the first place.
+1. Bubble2k16 for the emus3DS repository.
 1. Norix team for the fantastic well-optimized VirtuaNES emulator
 2. Authors of the Citra 3DS Emulator team.
 Without them, this project would have been extremely difficult.
 3. SG6000 for helping with debugging the nasty crashing bug.